 1.3 A business operating in a commercial or profitable manner by a foreign government, organization of a foreign government, or any other juristic person established under a foreign law.

 1.4 Joint venture

 1.5 A foundation or association carrying on revenue-generating business, but does not include the foundation or association as prescribed by the Minister in accordance with Section 47 (7) (b) under Revenue Code.

-An accounting period shall be twelve months, including a calendar or fiscal year, except in the following cases where it may be less than twelve months:
+An accounting period typically spans twelve months, corresponding to either a calendar or fiscal year.
+However, there are exceptions where the period may be less than twelve months:

-Any day in the accounting period and income from several sources can be subject to tax.
-For instance, the sale of goods not exceeding THB 30 million are subject to their own Thailand corporate tax rate:
+In Thailand, income from various sources during any day within the accounting period can be subject to tax.
+For example, revenue from the sale of goods not exceeding THB 30 million is subject to the applicable corporate tax rate in Thailand.

-According to the revenue department, the corporate Income Tax rate is typically 20 percent, although reduced tax rates and exemptions apply, depending on various factors.
-These factors include the type of business, the amount of registered capital, tax holiday availability, whether the company is listed on the Stock Exchange of Thailand, and if it is a regional operating headquarters.
-The Thai Law requires two corporate tax returns to be filed each year.
-A company faces penalties for filing a late return, failing to file a tax return, or filing a return that contains false or inadequate information.
+As per the Revenue Department, the corporate income tax rate in Thailand is usually 20 percent, although reduced rates and exemptions may apply based on several factors.
+These factors include the nature of the business, registered capital amount, eligibility for tax holidays, listing on the Stock Exchange of Thailand, and status as a regional operating headquarters.
+Thai law mandates the filing of two corporate tax returns annually.
+Penalties are imposed for late filing, failure to file a tax return, or submission of a return containing false or insufficient information.

-The services of Juslaws & Consult are not limited to the Corporate Income Tax (CIT) service.
-We offer many other legal services, including accounting and taxation services.
-If you require additional information on any of our Taxation services, please do not hesitate to contact us.
+Juslaws & Consult offers a comprehensive range of legal services beyond Corporate Income Tax (CIT), including accounting and taxation services.
+If you need further information on any of our taxation services, please feel free to contact us.